usenocturne/nocturne/README.md

 <details>
 <summary>superbird-tool: AssertionError </summary>

-If you are running into this error while flashing your Car Thing, you must install the `libusbk` driver in Zadig.
+If you are encountering this error while flashing your Car Thing, you must install the `libusbk` driver in Zadig.
 You can do this with the steps found [here](https://github.com/thinglabsoss/superbird-tool?tab=readme-ov-file#windows), and replacing `libusb-win32` with `libusbk` instead.
 </details>

 If your issue is not listed here, or if you need help, join our Discord [here!](https://discord.gg/GTP9AawHPt)